freddyrosa16/holbertonschool-AirBnB_clone/README.md

 # holbertonschool-AirBnB_clone

-AirBnB Clone project @Holberton: The goal of this project is to deploy a server with a simple copy of the AirBnB web app to demonstrate technical grasp (dare we say mastery?) of both front & backend development.
+AirBnB Clone project: The goal of this project is to deploy a server with a simple copy of the AirBnB web app to demonstrate technical grasp of backend development.

 The overall Project scope is: